AndreaHobby/CMS-Data/README.md

 ### Step 2 Data Cleaning
  I checked for invalid character values and missing data.
 Then, I looked for out of range data.
  I checked for invalid numeric values and missing data.
-Check to see if any data types need to be converted.
+I checked to see if any data types need to be converted.
 Last, I checked the range for variables.
-Look for duplicates and values that are repeating.
-Check that dates are correctly formatted.
+I looked for duplicates and values that are repeating.
+I checked that dates are correctly formatted.
 Relabel variables as needed.
 I dropped any unimportant variables.

-Learned my data.
+####Learned my data.
 Mean/Medium/Mode and n for variables of interest Histograms....